 - the John Ray Initiative – an educational charity with a vision to bring together scientific and Christian understandings of the environment.

-- A Rocha UK – a Christian charity working for the protection and restoration of the natural world and committed to equipping Christians and churches in the UK to care for the environment
+- A Rocha UK is Christian charity working for the protection and restoration of the natural world and committed to equipping Christians and churches in the UK to care for the environment.
+They are part of CTE’s Charities and Networks in Association.

 - the Young Christian Climate Network – established in 2020, they are an action-focused community of young Christians in the UK aged 18-30, choosing to follow Jesus in the pursuit of climate justice.
 You can follow YCCN on Instagram, Twitter and Facebook (all @YCCNetwork).